 The White Sox would finish with 95 wins, seven games back of the Twins, in second place.
 It would the the last South Side squad to win more than 90 for 18, years, when the 1983 team won 99.

-LaMarr Hoyt was beaten on the road in Cleveland, 5-2.
-Hoyt had won his first nine decisions of the season, and coupled with five straight wins to end 1981 meant he had won 14 consecutive decisions.
-It was longest winning streak over multiple seasons in franchise history.
+LaMarr Hoyt was beaten in Cleveland, 5-2, getting pounded for four early runs.
+Hoyt had won his first nine decisions of the season, and with five straight wins to end 1981 added up to 14 consecutive decisions.
+At the time, that was longest winning streak over multiple seasons in franchise history.
 Hoyt hadn’t lost a game since Aug.
-15, 1981, at (where else?)
-Baltimore.
+15, 1981, at Baltimore.